BOE Overview and Members

 Frank Hariton has served on the Board since 2002.
 He moved to the school district in 1986 from Manhattan and both of his children attended Ardsley schools from K through 12th grade.
 His goal on the Board is to ensure that current students receive an education that is even better than the wonderful education received by his children.

 Prior to serving on the Board, Frank was a member of the Middle School PPLT, spent years on the Citizen’s Budget Committee and was class parent for each of his daughters.
 In addition to the School Board, Frank has been active in the Westchester Putnam School Board Association, has been on its board for ten years and regularly participates in its legislative advocacy efforts.
 Frank has an interest in educational policy and has self-funded both his participation in the Educational Policy Fellows Program at Columbia Teachers College and his attendance at the National School Board Association Convention.

-This year, Frank serves on the following sub-committees for the Board of Education: Audit and Finance Committee, Contracts Committee, Curriculum & Instruction Committee/Personnel Committee, and the Policy Committee.
-Frank is also the liaison to BOCES, NYSSBA, the PTA, and is the School Boards Association/Legislative Contact.
+This year, Frank serves on the following sub-committees for the Board of Education: Curriculum & Instruction Committee/Personnel Committee, Demographics/Enrollment Committee, and the Long-Range Planning (Facilities) and Housing Development Committee.
+Frank is also the liaison to BOCES, NYSSBA, SAYF, and is the WPSBA/Legislative Contact.

 Outside of our schools, Frank was board president of Parents Place, Inc., a non-profit agency in White Plains that ran a program to enhance parenting skills until it was acquired by The Guidance Center of Westchester.
 Frank has served on The Guidance Center of Westchester board for six years and is currently its treasurer.
 He is a graduate of Case Western Reserve University where he received a BA and a JD and practices law from home with a concentration in securities law and commercial transactions.